-I am an Assistant Professor in the Computer Science Department at the Portland State University.
+I am an Associate Professor in the Computer Science Department at the Portland State University.
 During 2013 to 2016, I was a postdoctoral fellow at the Institute for Quantum Computing and the Department of Combinatorics and Optimization at the University of Waterloo.
 I completed my PhD in 2013 in Computer Science and Engineering at the Pennsylvania State University, under the supervision of Sean Hallgren.
 Prior to that, I received my bachelor’s degree from University of Science & Technology of China in 2008.

 My research interests lie in cryptography, especially provable-security in the presence of quantum attacks, quantum algorithms, computational complexity and theoretical computer science broadly.
 I’m grateful to the National Science Foundation (including a Career Award) and the SONY Group for funding my research.